Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth.rst

 Then, in the same context, find the *Links and Materials* panel (the same one you used for vertex groups) and press *Set Smooth*.

-Now, if you hit :kbd:`Alt-A`, things are starting to look pretty nice, don't you think?
+Now, if you press :kbd:`Alt-A`, things are starting to look pretty nice, don't you think?

 Cloth on armature